dsh2dsh/zrepl/README.md

     pruning configured to keep all snapshots, but anyway it spends some time executing zfs commands.

-  * Snapshots can be named using local time in timestamps, instead of UTC.
+  * Snapshots are named using local time for timestamps, instead of UTC.

-    Configuration example:
+    So instead of snapshot names like `zrepl_20240508_140000_000` it's `zrepl_20240508_160000_CEST`. `timestamp_local` defines time zone of
+    timestamps.
+By default it's local time, but with `timestamp_local: false` it's UTC.
+Configuration like:

     ``` yaml
     snapshotting:
       type: "periodic"
       cron: "*/15 * * * *"
-      prefix: "zrepl_frequently_"
+      prefix: "zrepl_"
-      timestamp_format: "20060102_150405_MST"
+      timestamp_format: "20060102_150405_000"
-      timestamp_local: true
+      timestamp_local: false
     ```

-    `timestamp_local` defines time zone of timestamps.
-By default it's `UTC`, but with `timestamp_local: true` it's local time zone.
-So instead of snapshot names like `zrepl_frequently_20240508_140000_000` it'll be
-    something like `zrepl_frequently_20240508_160000_CEST`.
+    returns original naming like `zrepl_20240508_140000_000` with UTC time.

   * Configurable RPC timeout (1 minute by default).
 Configuration example: